nikhilkammula9/language/_posts/2023-02-01-Learning about Variable and Class.md

   }
 }
 ```

-4. new keyword is used in order to create a new object of a class
+4. new keyword is used in order to create a new object of a class.

 ```
 ClassName instanceName = new Classame(parameters);